Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/3-Platform_Agnostic_Bytecode_Slides.md

 Humans write programs in some human readable language like Lauren talked about.
 Then the compiler translates the semantics of that program into an equivalent program in a much lower more machine-readable language called a bytecode.

+CLICK

-When ever I show this diagram or talk about compilers, I always like to mention one of my favorite essays ever.
+Whenever I show this diagram or talk about compilers, I always like to mention one of my favorite essays ever.
 Ken Thompson's 1984 Turing Award lecture.

 ---